Table of Contents

 This increases your supply chain efficiency, as you’re not wasting your worker’s time and potential on tasks that another entity could perform.

-Minimizing human errors
+Minimising human errors

 Humans make mistakes — and when tasks are performed manually, it’s very likely that something will go wrong.